The Chevalley-Shephard-Todd Theorem for Finite Linearly Reductive Group Schemes: Linear Actions on Polynomial Rings

+We know that $Q'$ is normal in $Q$ as $H$ is normal in $G$.
+To check the latter statement about local sections, note that it can be reformulated as follows: for every $q\in Q$ and $q'\in Q$, the homomorphism

-Our goal in this section is to prove the ``if'' direction of Theorem \ref{thm:newcst} and show how the ``only if'' direction follows from the special case of Theorem \ref{thm:torsor} in which $U=\Vv$.
-We begin with examples of stable group schemes and with some basic results about the subgroup scheme generated by pseudo-reflections. \begin{proposition} Let $G$ be a finite group scheme over $S$.
+factors through $A'$; here $\bar{a}$ denotes the image of $a$ under the projection from $A$ to $A'$.
+Since this statement makes no reference to the base scheme, it can be checked over $k$, where the normality of $H$ in $G$ yields the desired factorization. \end{proof} \begin{proposition} Let $G$ be a finite group scheme over $S$.
 Consider the following conditions: \begin{enumerate} \item $G$ is diagonalizable. \item $G$ is a constant group scheme. \item $k$ is perfect, the identity component $\Delta$ of $G$ is diagonalizable, and $G/\Delta$ is constant. \end{enumerate} If any of the above conditions hold, then $G$ is stable. \end{proposition} \begin{proof} It is clear that finite diagonalizable group schemes and finite constant group schemes are stable, so we consider the last case.
 Let $Q=G/\Delta$.
 Since $k$ is perfect, the connected-\'etale sequence